Nadrieril/blog/_posts/2025-12-21-the-algebra-of-loans-in-rust.md

 | **Drop**     | ❌ | ❌   | ✅   | ❌   | ❌       | ✅       | ❌      |

-#### Table 2: if a loan was taken and is live, what can I still do to the place
+#### Table 2: If a loan was taken and is live, what can I still do to the place

 How to read this table: a borrow of place `p` was taken and is still live; the kind of borrow gives me the column.
 The operations I may still do on the place (without going through that borrow) give